Migrate to standalone DNS Filtering

 N-able disables DNSF-related rules on the N-central server.

-4. Initiate migration
+4. Start migration

 N-able runs the DNSF API to start the migration process on the N-central server and all associated devices.